How To Use Paradiddles On Drums – The Secret Drumming Sauce

 I’ve found these 4 paradiddle variations to be particularly useful in a wide range of drumming styles and musical situations.
 They can also be shaped and molded with accents and dynamics to create endless creative combinations.

 Paradiddles are part of the drum rudiments family.
 Drum rudiments are like the words we use in our drum fill sentences.
-A stronger command of drum rudiments allows you to play with more creativity and expression.
+Learning how to use paradiddles on drums and other rudiments will give you a much stronger command of drum set to play with more creativity and expression.

 Paradiddles will become one of the drum rudiments you’ll use the most if you don’t already.
 Often, they will act as the glue to connect different ideas in your drum fills and even some of your drum grooves.

 Have fun paradiddling around the drums.
 I know you’ll find 1000 uses for them in your drumming as I have in mine.
-Keep grooving my friend!
+Keep swinging my friend!

 Leave a Comment